 About free trade agreements (FTAs)

-Australia's prosperity depends on open trade and investment arrangements with other countries.
-Free trade agreements contribute to greater economic activity and job creation in Australia, and deliver opportunities for big and small Australian businesses to benefit from greater trade and investment.
+Free trade agreements help boost economic and job growth in Australia, and deliver new growth opportunities to big and small Australian businesses through greater trade and investment.
+Australian consumers and businesses also benefit from improved access to an wider range of competitively priced imported goods and services.
 Read more about the benefits of FTAs.

-How can I take advantage of Australia's free trade agreements?
+How can businesses take advantage of Australia's FTAs?